ppipada/shadcnui-react-vite-storybook/README.md

 ## Prompt for generating stories

 - Always use Markdown format for output
-- Tech stack: shadcn 2.5, react 19, ts, lucide react icons, tailwind 4, vite 6, storybook 8 (jest and testing library utils merged into test)
+- Tech stack: shadcn-ui 2.5, react 19, ts, lucide react icons, tailwind 4, vite 6, storybook 8 (jest and testing library utils merged into test)
 - Properties and structure of stories should be

   - Title of story `ShadcnUI/<componentName>`